soxueren/atsd/api/sql/README.md

 ## Not a Number (NaN)

-Unlike relational databases where division by zero or square root of a negative number is likely to cause an unrecoverable error, ATSD attempts to return special values in cases when computation result cannot be represented with real numbers.
+Unlike relational databases where division by zero or square root of a negative number may cause an execution error, ATSD returns special values if the computation result cannot be represented with a real number.

 The returned values follow [IEEE 754-2008](https://standards.ieee.org/findstds/standard/754-2008.html) standard.

 * NaN for indeterminate results such as `0/0` (zero divided by zero).
 * NaN for illegal values
 * Signed Infinity for x/0 where x != 0

-> "NaN" stands for "Not a Number".

 Since long/bigint datatype does not have a reserved `Infinity` value, the returned Double `Infinity` value, when cast to long, is set to `Long.MAX_VALUE`/`Long.MIN_VALUE` value.